 Regarding airfares/train/bus tickets, if you find it cheap, you should book now and immediately, do not hesitate.
 And if you see the relatively high price, you can wait for more, it’s okay.
 For example, when I book Easyjet about 7 weeks in advance, the price is not cheap but because I need apply for a visa, so I have to book immediately.
 My friend Di books after 4 weeks and she got cheaper price than my ticket.

 Bus prices (my own is Flixbus.com) usually do not change much, the sooner you book the cheaper you get, so you should just book in advance and should not wait anymore.

 About hotel reservations, I mainly booked on Airbnb because I have discount travel credit compare with the original price is also much cheaper than the hotel, the Airbnb often is spacious and comfortable.
-You sign up for Airbnb with this link to get up to $40 off for the first booking.

 Only in Amsterdam due to a slightly late reservation (1 month before), most of the beautiful and cheap Airbnb apartments in the center are fully booked so I book a hotel on booking.com (>> click on this link to get $25 off when booking on booking.com).

 Note: Hotel or Airbnb in Paris, Santorini and especially in Amsterdam run out of rooms very quick, so you should book in advance at least 2 months to get the best options.

 About booking air tickets to fly to Europe, I only believe in using only one tool, Google Flights.
 This is a flight ticket search tool that gives the most accurate and best price results of the airlines offering the flight route you are looking for.